 This feature is also useful when you have a large database on only one sheet and would like to display certain fields in another listing page.

-If you would like to add a new field or subtable to the design in multiple versions of a sheet, this new field or subtable will need to exist on any copy of this sheet first.
-Navigate to the version of the sheet you'd like to add the field or subtable that already exists for another version.
+If you need to manually add a new field or subtable to the design in multiple versions of a sheet, this new field or subtable will need to exist on any copy of this sheet first.
+Next, you'll need to navigate to the version of the sheet you'd like to add the field or subtable that already exists for another version.
 Click on the Form Tools menu in the Design Mode to view all the existing links under the "Multiple Versions" title.
-You'll see the all other versions of this sheet.
-You can add available fields or subtables by clicking on the sheet name where your fields or subtable exists.
+You'll see the all other versions of this sheet where you can then add available fields or subtables by clicking on the sheet name where your fields or subtable exists.
 A pop-up will appear that show available linked fields and subtables.

 Drag and drop the new fields or subtables you would like to add that already exist onto your sheet from this configuration.

 Remember that the fields that you are adding will show up for every user that has the correct access rights for this sheet.